BayuuPermana/FinTrack/README.md

 *   **Transaction Management:** Easily add, edit, and delete income or expense records with descriptions, categories, and dates.
 *   **Bill Tracking:** Never miss a payment again.
 Add recurring or one-time bills, get reminders for upcoming due dates, and mark them as paid.
 *   **Financial Goals:** Set savings goals (e.g., for a vacation, a new car) and track your progress as you contribute funds.
-*   **Insightful Reports:** Visualize your monthly cash flow with interactive charts to understand your spending patterns.
+*   **Insightful Reports:** Visualize your monthly cash flow, income vs. expenses, and daily spending trends with interactive charts.
 *   **Responsive Design:** Access and manage your finances seamlessly on both desktop and mobile devices.
 *   **Dark Mode:** A sleek, eye-friendly dark theme is available (implementation in progress).